 Many of my patients have experienced and are healing from histories of trauma.
 As someone with my own history of trauma, I am continuously working to recognize and hold the ways in which trauma reactions are stored in my mind-body system – and I invite my patients to do the same.
 I also work with many individuals seeking to embody their queer and trans-identities in a heteronormative, homophobic, transphobic world.

 I believe that an embodied relational approach requires continued reflection about roles, responsibilities, and vulnerabilities in the therapeutic relationship.
 I aim to practice in a way that engages with and invites open discussion about power and privilege, consent and agency.

 I entered the field of clinical social work after nearly a decade of studying and working in the field of international peacebuilding.
 I have a Masters degree in International Peace Studies and spent time in Afghanistan and Northern Uganda, addressing the impacts of gender-based violence and oppression in communities ravaged by war and conflict.
 Over time I realized that although I believe strongly in collective transformation, I am more personally engaged and interested in individual healing processes.

-I earned a Masters Degree in Social Work from the Smith College School for Social Work in 2013.
+I earned a Masters Degree in Social Work from the Smith College School for Social Work.
 My graduate education included extensive work with individuals impacted by intimate partner abuse as well as work at the Atlanta VA Medical Center, providing trauma-focused treatment to veterans and active duty service members struggling with PTSD as a result of combat trauma and/or military sexual trauma.

 Subsequent to my graduate degree I have completed the following additional professional training:

 - 2015 American Psychoanalytic Association (APsaA) Fellowship